deloachtech/backstack-docs/README.md

 ## License

-This project is not licensed under an open-source license and is the intellectual property of Backstack.com.
+This project is not licensed under an open-source license and is the intellectual property of Aaron DeLOach.
 The source is available only as an educational resource and to accept fixes for minor mistakes.